utsavk28/GesturalAI-Nerds/README.md

 ## 💻 Development Process

+* First we worked on classifying most common words in English from sign language.
+For this, we used the WLASL dataset and fine tuned the I3D model which was pretrained on the Kinetics-400 dataset
+* Then we created our own small dataset for 10 common words.
+Each word had 30 videos of 30 frames.
+Then we extracted the landmarks of pose, left hand and right hand using mediapipe holistic model.
+And then use the landmarks of the frames for training the RNN model.
+This model has very less accuracy.
+* We then trained different models on ASL dataset (consisting of sign languages of A-Z letters and some special characters like SPACE, DELETE and NOTHING).
+This model was finally used in our project

 ### Datasets used
 * [WLASL video dataset](https://dxli94.github.io/WLASL/)
   * WLASL is the largest video dataset for Word-Level American Sign Language (ASL) recognition